 As can be seen from this picture, this 'recreational area' seems quite far removed from the path that the user of the park is most likely to be walking on.
 Unless one thus has a specific need to sit on a bench, it is unlikely that one stops to do so and enjoy some time for themselves.

-There was also one long bench placed along the path in the park.
-This bench actually showed some signs of use, despite being not even a year old at that point, thereby indicating that there is some kind of demand in the public for a natural resting place inside the park where they can relax as well as conjugate with others without planning to do so.
+There was also exactly one long bench placed along the path in the park.
+This bench actually showed some signs of use, despite being not even a year old at that point, thereby indicating that there is some kind of demand in the public for a natural resting place inside the park where they can relax as well as congregate with others without planning to do so.

 Moving on from the accessibility of the park, there are also some concerns regarding the implementations of the water management.
 Much of the park is designed and built in such a way that water will accumulate at the the edges of the grassy areas, which are thus precisely the areas one has to cross to enter them.